What France achieved

 Démantèlement du réacteur G2 à Marcoule, opérations de découpe et cisaillage / CEA

 France is the first State to have decided in 1996 to close and dismantle its production facilities of Pierrelatte and Marcoule, which used to be producing fissile materials for nuclear weapons only.
-The dismantlement of these facilities is irreversible, as the representatives of member States of the Disarmament conference, the non-governmental experts and the journalists could check during their visits in 2008 and 2009.
-Today, France does not have any more facility to produce fissile material for nuclear weapons.
+The dismantlement of these facilities is irreversible, as the representatives of member States of the Disarmament conference could check during their visit in 2020.
+Today, France does not have any facility to produce fissile material for nuclear weapons.

-A quantitative limitation of nuclear weapons could be achieved through the FMCT.
-France promotes the launch at the Conference on disarmament of negotiations on a Fissile Material production for nuclear weapons Cut-Off Treaty (FMCT).
+A quantitative limitation of nuclear weapons could be achieved through the Fissile Material production for nuclear weapons Cut-Off Treaty (FMCT).
+France promotes the launch at the Conference on Disarmament of negotiations on a FMCT.
 France already supported the resolution 71/259 during the 71st United Nations General Assembly creating a High level FMCT experts preparatory group (HLPG), “to consider and make recommendations on substantial elements of a future non-discriminatory, multilateral and internationally and effectively verifiable treaty banning the production of fissile material for nuclear weapons or other nuclear explosive devices, on the basis of CD/1299 and the mandate contained therein” .
 France has presented a FMCT project in 2015 at the Conference on Disarmament (courtesy traduction in English) 1.
+France continues to promote negotiations of a FMCT in this forum.

 France also actively participates, with a twenties member States, to the International Partnership for the Nuclear Disarmament Verification (INPDV).
 This partnership addresses the technical aspects and challenges tied with the nuclear disarmament verification, pursuing objectives of exchanges and mutual comprehension of the issues implied by verification actions.
 It also aims at strengthening mutual trust between NPT nuclear-weapons States and non-nuclear States.
-France will participate to the first governmental group of experts (GGE) on disarmament verification, the first session being scheduled in May 2018 in Geneva.
+In september 2019, France organised a field exercice with Germany (NuDiVe).
+France participated in the governmental group of experts (GGE) on disarmament verification.

 The Kananaskis Summit of 2002 implemented the G7 global partnership against the proliferation of nuclear weapons and related material.
 The initiative was conceived, at first :